yilozt/yilozt.github.io/content/posts/clk-drive-flip-flop/index.en.md

 ## A Possible implement

+Lets add extra gates on last level of flip-flop:

 <img style="max-width:480px;" src="./async-signal-demo.svg"/>

-We will design a combinational circuit that satisfy:
+After analyze the functions.
+We can design a combinational circuit to satisfy:

 * $PRE=1$ and $CLS=1$, the flip-flop works normally.